zjpeterson/ansible-blog/2022-05_autoscaling.md

 ![Screenshot of EC2 instance](images/2022-05_autoscaling/aws-instance.png)

 Now we can monitor the Jobs list in Automation Controller.
-Some time shortly after the new EC2 instance comes up, we see a couple of jobs start:
+Some time shortly after the new EC2 instance comes up, we see a couple of jobs start in Automation Controller:

 ![Screenshot of Jobs list](images/2022-05_autoscaling/ctl-jobs.png)